 State and local regulations require all storm water management systems to be inspected on a regular basis and maintained as necessary to ensure performance and protect downstream receiving waters.
 Without maintenance, excessive pollutant buildup can limit system performance by reducing the operating capacity of the system and increasing the potential for scouring of pollutants during periods of high flow.

-Some configurations of the BioPod may require periodic irrigation to establish and maintain vegetation.
+The BioPod HF may require periodic irrigation to establish and maintain vegetation.
 Vegetation will typically become established about two years after planting.
 Irrigation requirements are ultimately dependent on climate, rainfall and the type of vegetation selected.